alf45tar/PedalinoMini/doc/Pedals and Controls.md

 # Pedals

-Once PedalinoMini™ is connected to a WiFI network and you are connected to the web user interface it is time to configure which pedal is connected to each of the 6 available ports.
+Once PedalinoMini™ is connected to a WiFi network and you are connected to the web user interface it is time to configure which pedal is connected to each of the 6 available ports.
 Pedal 7, 8 and 9 (if present) are the on board buttons and they are fully configurable.

+A pedal is a physical or virtual TRS port.
+Each TRS port can host different kinds of hardware: one switch (momentary or latch), two switches (momentary or latch), three momentary switches, an expression pedal, a mix of switches and expression, or more exotic devices such as jog wheels, ladder networks, ultrasonic sensors, or analog multiplexers.

+Examples of external TRS pedals are Boss FS-5U, Boss FS-6, Digitech FS3X and TC Helicon Switch-6.
+They all use a TRS connector but they contain a different number of foot switches.
+PedalinoMini sees each switch as a separate button, so the same TRS port can represent one, two, three or six buttons depending on what you plug in.

+Internal foot switches have no physical TRS connector, but they are wired exactly like external TRS pedals.
+For example, PedalinoMini 8 has four internal pedals (1-4), equivalent to four Boss FS-6 units, and each pedal exposes two buttons.
+Pedal 5 and Pedal 6 are the external TRS ports, and each port can be connected to any supported device type.

 ![WEBUI PEDALS](./images/webui-pedals.png "Pedals")